 The bottom line

-One third of all cancer deaths are related to diet and activity factors.
+It has been estimated that as much as one-third of all cancer deaths in the US are related to diet and activity factors.
 Let’s challenge ourselves to lose some extra pounds, increase our physical activity, make healthy food choices, limit alcohol, and look for ways to make our communities healthier places to live, work, and play.

 Last Revised: 01/24/2013